maltemosler/django2-alexa/README.md

 ## 2. Getting Started
 You can use this library with `DEBUG` mode on.
 The amazon server verification for timestamps however will be skipped.
 This will cause amazon to not accept your skill if you try to publish your skill in `DEBUG` mode.

+## 3. Settings
+This django app adds some settings to your project:

+   `ALEXA_VERIFY_CONN : bool` Default: `True`
+This setting specifies if every request to an alexa skill should be verified against the amazon servers.
+This is useful when testing your skill without Amazon's service.